justineemeyr/wscuc/index.md

 We will be using [Moodle](https://wscuc.moodlecloud.com/), which allows us to provide a collaborative space for the class. *All assigned work will be submitted through Moodle.*

 Your Moodle login is your institution email address, and your password you will set up when you sign into the course for the first time.
-For password problems email: jmeyr@wscuc.org
+For password questions email: [jmeyr@wscuc.org](jmeyr@wscuc.org)

 ## Evaluation